Mauricio Dubon Player Props: Astros vs. Reds

 - Dubon is batting .290 with 14 doubles, a triple, three home runs and eight walks.

+- In 74.5% of his 55 games this season, Dubon has picked up at least one hit.
+He's also had 18 multi-hit games.

-- Looking at the 55 games he has played this season, he's hit a long ball in three of them (5.5%), and in 1.3% of his trips to the plate.
+- He has hit a long ball in three games this year (5.5%), homering in 1.3% of his trips to the dish.

-- Dubon has driven in a run in 13 games this season (23.6%), including two games with multiple runs batted in.
+- Dubon has driven in a run in 13 games this year (23.6%), including two games with multiple runs batted in.

-- He has scored in 52.7% of his games this season, with more than one run scored in 12.7%.
+- In 29 of 55 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.